Selective Dorsal Rhizotomy: An Overview

 Several dozen rootlets are stimulated via electric impulse; this allows the surgeon to see which rootlets create spastic reactions.
 The sensory rootlets that cause spasticity are then cut.

-What are the Benefits of SDR?
+What are the Benefits of Selective Dorsal Rhizotomy?

 Reduction of spasticity offers muscle groups the opportunity to move normally.
 This leads to a broadened range of functional mobility, which makes self-care activities – like dressing and grooming – easier.
 SDR also lessens contractures, prevents bone and joint deformities, improves gait patterns, and optimizes the body’s use of energy and oxygen.